-You are likely referring to Michael R. Taylor, a lawyer who is currently Deputy Commissioner of the Food & Drug Administration for Foods and Veterinary Medicine.
+You are likely referring to Michael R. Taylor, a lawyer who is currently deputy commissioner of the Food and Drug Administration for Foods and Veterinary Medicine.
 Taylor has spent most of his career of more than 35 years as a public official or college professor, and spent about 16 months working for Monsanto, a biotechnology company.

 Opponents of biotechnology often raise the fact that some former EPA, FDA and USDA employees have gone to work for biotech companies, and some company employees have left to take jobs in the public sector.
 It is important to note that agricultural biotechnology is a specialized field that requires knowledge in science, risk assessment and public policy, and both the public and private sectors benefit when employers have access to the most competent and experienced people.

 Furthermore, the Obama Administration has issued a policy statement making it clear that political appointees are not to interfere in scientific research.
 The policy states: